Anamika1911/ArchitecturalKatas/KeyCapabilities/AlertSystem.md

 - Contact persons or teams responsible for handling alerts
 - Timeframes for acknowledging and resolving alerts.
 This will help prevent alert fatigue and ensures timely response to critical issues.

+## Thrasholds
+Thrasholds for different sub-systems like water quality, weather etc. will be saved in their respective databases.

 ## Block Diagram
 ![Block diagram - Alerting Module](https://github.com/Anamika1911/ArchitecturalKatas/assets/6397314/452c9c93-9a4b-44b4-972a-74024c32d238)